Fa-collab1/Moment-3/readme.md

-# Project Title
+# HT2023 DT084G: Assigment 3

 This repository contains the code for my task/project.
-The purpose of this project is to test some basic git(hub) functionality
+The purpose of this project is mainly just to try some basic git(hub) functionality.

 ## Example Functions